SEO

 Google’s “People Also Ask”

-Search for something related to your business and look for the “People Also Ask” box.
-These are actual questions people search for.
+Search something in your industry and find the “People Also Ask” box.
+These are genuine questions people search for every day.

-Scroll to the bottom of any search results page.
-You’ll see 8-10 related searches that real people make.
-These are often valuable keyword variations you wouldn’t think of.
+Scroll to the bottom of search results.
+You’ll find 8-10 related searches real people make.
+These are keyword variations you never would’ve thought of.

 Google Keyword Planner